cszhangtao/cszhangtao.github.io/_pages/about.md

 Software Artifact Analysis
 ------
-> *"We tend to utilize information retrieval and machine learning technologies to mine meaningful information from software artifacts to help software developers increase the efficiency of software production."*
+> *"Tend to utilize information retrieval and machine learning technologies to mine meaningful information from software artifacts to help software developers increase the efficiency of software production."*

 1. STRE: An Automated Approach to Suggesting App Developers When to Stop Reading Reviews [(TSE'23)](/assets/TSE_2023d.pdf)
 2. Where2Change: Change Request Localization for App Reviews [(TSE'21)](/assets/TSE_2021c.pdf)